 Trying to discover the details on Minecraft Realms?
 If you've been a part of the blocky Minecraft world for awhile now, you've probably thought about founding your own space for you and your friends.
 The best way to get set up for it is with Minecraft Realms—a subscription service from Mojang that provides you with your own server, and is perfect for anybody looking to invest in their own shared spot.

 These Realms can fit up to ten people, and since they're private you won't have to mess around with things like whitelists, since you control who gets to hang out on yours.
 Plus, only one person needs a subscription to the Realm for all their friends to join in for free, which also makes it a great option for younger players.
 Plus, they do have crossplay, so your friends with different platforms can join, though Java players are still stuck with just each other.

 The only big downside is that all the best Minecraft mods (opens in new tab) can't be used with Minecraft Realms.
 But since they are online 24/7, there's no worry about hosting anything for your other Realm occupants to jump in and play.
-If Minecraft Realms sounds like it might be for you, there are details below on pricing, different levels of subscription, and how to set up your very own so you can decide before based on the Minecraft Realms price.
+If Minecraft Realms sounds like just the pick for you, we've got the details, including the different levels of subscription, and how to set up your very own so you can decide before based on the Minecraft Realms price.

 How much does Minecraft Realms cost?